 Use automated rules to streamline review cycle generation

 In this instance, we created an automated rule to generate a one-time review cycle 90 days after each employee starts at our organization.
-If an employee starts on January 5th 2018, the draft review cycle will be created on April 6th 2018 at 12am.
+If an employee started on January 5th, 2018, the draft review cycle will be created on April 6th, 2018, at 12 am.

 Using an automated rule can help streamline the review process when reviews need to be done on an employee-by-employee basis.